How Prompts Can Help Bypass AI Detectors Without Flagging?

 - What it is: Humans naturally use synonyms, vary sentence starters and rephrase ideas.
 We might accidentally repeat a word occasionally, but consistent, formulaic phrasing stands out.

-- The AI Tell: Detectors look for overly repetitive sentence structures, redundant phrasing (saying the same thing slightly differently multiple times) and an unnaturally limited vocabulary on a specific topic.
+- The AI Tell: Detectors identify repetitive sentences, redundant phrasing, and limited vocabulary on a topic.
 Common culprits include overuse of phrases like “it’s important to note,” “in conclusion,” “leverage,” “delve into,” or “tapestry.”

 The Core Issue: Why Default AI Output Screams "Machine!"